Counted Health is a burden-mapping tool built on public federal data. It is not a diagnosis and gives no medical advice.

 4. Sort everyone into five equal burden groups.

-5. Check the result against diagnosed conditions, with survey weighting and adjustment for age, sex, race and weight (see how we know it’s real).
+5. Checkthe result against diagnosed conditions — weighting the sample so it represents the country, and accounting for age, sex, race, and weight — see how we know it’s real.

 Reproducible by design